oanda/apidocs/sections/rates.md

 **Required**

-* **instruments**:  A comma-separated list of instruments to fetch prices for
+* **instruments**:  A comma-separated list of instruments to fetch prices for.
+Values should be one of the available `instrument` from the /v1/instruments response.

 ## GET /v1/instruments/:instrument/price
 -----------------

-Fetch live prices for a list of instruments.
-For a list of available instruments please use /v1/instruments call.
+Fetch live prices for a list of instruments.  `:instrument` field in URI should be one of the available `instrument` from the /v1/instruments response.

 #### Request
     https://api-sandbox.oanda.com/v1/instruments/EUR_USD/price